aaj005/cse15l-lab-reports/lab2.md

 The variable `user` gets changed to whatever is in front of the `user=` portion of the url -- in this case, `user = "ari"`.
 The variable `message` gets changed to whatever is in front of the `s=` portion of the url -- in this case, `message = "hi"`.
 Then, the string `newMessage` takes in the user and the message and formats them.
+The `StringBuilder message` field gets updated since there is new message info.

 ## Second screenshot